How to Start an Amazon Business If You Are Just a Beginner

 Ideally, you'll want to work with a supplier who knows how to work with Amazon.
-Those who don't know how to meet a fulfillment' center's high requirements will struggle, often dealing with returned goods.
+Those who don't know how to meet a fulfillment center's high requirements will struggle, often dealing with returned goods.

-Working with someone who has less experience is an option but might result in significant shipping delays.
+Working with someone who has less experience is an option but it might result in significant shipping delays.
 If you want to hit critical sales times like Black Friday, Amazon Prime Day, or the holiday season, you'll want someone who knows how to meet Amazon's shipping requirements.

 5. The Advantages of Creating a Brand on Amazon

 We mention the power of private label selling a few times throughout this article.
 Much of this delves into the power of creating a brand from Amazon's Brand Registry.

 The Amazon Brand Registry is a program for professional sellers to create unique storefronts and apply more effective analytics tools.
 You'll have to contest with monthly fees of $39.99 for a professional seller account but no longer have to pay a per-item listing fee (typically making the monthly costs worth it).